Before getting hermit crabs, you need to understand their complex food and hydration requirements.

 Not all water is appropriate for hermit crabs.
-You cannot just offer hermit crabs tap water, as you would mammalian pets as it is toxic to them.
-Hermit crabs have unique hydration needs.
+You can’t just offer hermit crabs tap water, as you would mammalian pets, as it’s toxic to them.

 Do Hermit Crabs Need Water to Survive?